 On the left side of the trail, Batavia Kill flows down from Blackhead after draining its northern ridge.

 The first 1½ miles of the hike is easy, with only 600’ of elevation game.
-But it’s so picturesque.
+And it’s so picturesque.

 After the lean-to, the trail turns up a switchback, left then right, until you come to the second junction.